steamship-core/python-client/docs/data/tags.rst

      start_idx: Optional[int] # Start inclusive
      end_idx: Optional[int]   # End exclusive

-This design results in an extraordinarily flexible data storage scheme that can be adapted to a number of different scenarios.
-In the Engine, we optimize our data storage so that you can query over tags and their contents.
+This design results in a flexible data storage scheme that can be adapted to a number of different scenarios.
+We optimize our data storage so that you can query over tags and their contents.

 Ways to use Tags
 ^^^^^^^^^^^^^^^^